nikboyd/axiom-lib-java/README.md

 | SpringContext  | loads Spring Beans from a Spring context |
 | Symmetric      | encrypts and decrypts payloads using AES |
 | ModelValidator | validates a model using the Bean Validation framework |

+See the associated test for examples of how to use these utility classes.

 #### Service Diagram ####
 ![Axiom Service][axiom-service]